sam-goodwin/eventual/website/docs/overview/2-aws-cdk.md

 title: AWS CDK Project
 ---

-# Get Started with the AWS Cloud Development Kit
+# AWS CDK Project Overview

 To create a new AWS CDK project with Eventual, run the below command: